AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 *  Where and how does your project fit into the ecosystem?

   It will be fit in the User Interface open-source Polkadot Tech Stack.
-  Our project will offer listing and managing of current Airdrops on the Polkadot ecosystem.
+  Our project will offer listing and managing of current airdrops on the Polkadot ecosystem.

   Up to now, there is no such as solution already implemented in the Polkadot Tech Stack.